canonical/rockcraft/docs/how-to/use-flask-extension.rst

 By default, all files within the Flask project directory are copied, excluding certain common files and directories, such as ``node_modules``.
-However, this behaviour can be tailored to either specifically include or exclude files from the Flask project directory in the rock image.
+However, this behaviour can be tailored to either specifically include or exclude files from the Flask project directory in the ROCK image.

-To include only select files from the project directory in the rock image, append the following part to ``rockcraft.yaml``:
+To include only select files from the project directory in the ROCK image, append the following part to ``rockcraft.yaml``:

 .. code-block:: yaml